 In (Bhiri, Perrin et al. 2005) a model specifying semantically the transactional properties of Web services is presented.
-This model is based on the classification of computational tasks made in (Mehrotra, Rastogi et al. 1992), (Schuldt, Alonso et al. 1999) which considers three different types of transactional properties.
-An operation and by extension a Web service executing this task can be:
+This model is based on the classification of computational tasks made in (Schuldt, Alonso et al. 1999), (Mehrotra, Rastogi et al. 1992) which considers three different types of transactional properties.
+An operation and by extension a Web service executing this task can be of type:

-- compensatable: the results produced by the task can be rolled back - retriable: the task is sure to complete successfully after a finite number of tries - pivot: the task is neither compensatable nor retriable
+- Compensatable: the results produced by the task can be rolled back - Retriable: the task is sure to complete successfully after a finite number of tries - Pivot: the task is neither compensatable nor retriable

-These transactional properties allow us to define four types of transactional services: retriable (r), compensatable (c), retriable and compensatable (rc) and pivot (p).
-In order to properly understand this transactional model and the defined transactional properties, we can map the state diagram of transactional services with the state of data during the execution of computational tasks performed by these transactional services.
+These transactional properties allow us to define four types of services: Retriable (r), Compensatable (c), Retriable and Compensatable (rc) and Pivot (p).

+In order to properly detail the model, we can map the transactional properties with the state of data modified by the services during the execution of computational tasks.
 This mapping is depicted in Figure 3.
 Basically, data can be in three different states: initial (0), unknown (x), completed (1).
 In the state (0), either the task execution has not yet started initial, the execution has been stopped, aborted before starting, or the execution has been properly completed and the modifications have been rolled back, compensated.
 In state (1) the task execution has been properly completed.
-In state (x) either the task execution is not yet finished active, the execution has been stopped, canceled before completed, and failed are the possible final states of execution of these tasks.
+In state (x) either the task execution is not yet finished active, the execution has been stopped, canceled before completion, or the execution has failed.
+Particularly, the states aborted, compensated, completed, canceled, and failed are the possible final states of execution of these tasks.
 Figure 4 details the transition diagram for the four types of transactional services.
-We distinguish within this model:

-- the inherent termination states: failed and completed which result from the normal course of a task execution - the forced termination states: compensated, aborted and canceled which result from a coordination message received during a coordination protocol instance and forcing a task execution to either stop or rollback
+We must distinguish within this model the inherent termination states: failed and completed which result from the normal course of a task execution and the one resulting from a coordination message received during a coordination protocol instance: compensated, aborted and canceled which force a task execution to either stop or rollback.
+The transactional properties of the services are only differentiated by the states failed, and compensated which indeed respectively specify the retriability and compensatability aspects.